illinoistech-itm/jhajek/itmd-521/labs/module-04/Readme.md

 ## Outcomes

-At the conclusion of this lab you will have built Spark applications in Python and Scala and demonstrated the three methods for assigning schemas to arbitrary data.
+At the conclusion of this lab you will have built Spark applications in Python demonstrated the three methods for assigning schemas to arbitrary data.

 ## Assignment Setup